Definition of an Asset Account

-Asset accounts are referred to as permanent or real accounts since they are not routinely closed.
-Instead, an asset account's balance at the end of an accounting year will automatically get carried forward and will be the beginning balance of the next accounting year.
+Asset accounts are referred to as permanent or real accounts since they are not closed at the end of the accounting year.
+Instead, each asset account's balance at the end of the accounting year is carried forward to become the beginning balance of the next accounting year.